 Broken blisters that are leaking fluid should be disinfected and bandaged.
+Unbroken blisters that are painful should be pricked with a sterile needle and drained.
 Small blisters that are not painful should be left alone because the best protection against infection is the blister's own skin.
 These will heal by themselves and will be reabsorbed in a few days.
 If you do have blisters, shower in the evening to allow your feet to be fully dry when you dress them and set off in the morning.